Anelasticity: Dynamic properties as functions of time

 The dynamic properties plotted as function of $\omega\tau$ are considered keeping $\tau$ constant while varying $\omega$.
 However, taking a sample through a Debye peak by varying the frequency continuously is not possible with the more common resonance methods.
 It is however possible to plot the peak by varying $\tau$ while keeping $\omega$ constant.

 The basis of why this is possible is that in many cases the relaxation rate $\tau^{-1}$ is expressible by an Arrhenius equation:

-where $T$ is the absolute temperature, $v_o$ is a frequency factor, $Q$ is the activation energy, $k$ is Boltzmann's constant.
+where $T$ is the absolute temperature, $v_o$ is a frequency factor, $Q$ is the activation energy, $k$ is the Boltzmann constant.

 Therefore, where this equation applies, the quantity $\tau$ may be varied over a wide range simply by changing the temperature.
 It then becomes possible to treat the dynamic response functions as functions of temperature.

-Discrete Spectra
+Discrete spectra

 The next level of complexity in the description of an anelastic solid is a model containing n Voigt units in series with each other and with a spring.
 This corresponds to a differential stress–strain equation which contains all terms up to order n in both the stress and the strain.
 Similarly, a model containing n Maxwell units all in parallel with each other and with a spring is also equivalent to a differential stress–strain equation of the same form.

 In order to have both elastic and anelastic behaviour, the differential stress–strain equation must be of the same order in the stress and strain and must start from terms of order zero.

-A solid described by such function shows a “discrete spectrum” of relaxation processes, or simply a "discrete relaxation spectrum."
+A solid described by such function shows a “discrete spectrum” of relaxation processes, or simply a "discrete relaxation spectrum".
 Each "line" of the spectrum is characterized by a relaxation time $\tau_\sigma^{(i)}$, and a magnitude $\delta J_\sigma^{(i)}$.
 The standard anelastic solid considered before is just a particular case of a one-line spectrum, that can be also called having a "single relaxation time".